 Intel’s RMS (Recognition, Mining and Synthesis) taxonomy [3] identifies iterative solvers and basic matrix primitives as the common computing kernels for computer vision, rendering, physical simulation, financial analysis and data mining.
 These observations suggest that iterative MapReduce will be a runtime important to a spectrum of e-Science or e-Research applications as the kernel framework for large scale data processing.
-Several new frameworks designed for iterative MapReduce are proposed to solve this problem, including Twister [4] and HaLoop [5].
+Several new frameworks designed for iterative MapReduce have been proposed to solve this problem, including Twister [4] and HaLoop [5].

-Social image clustering is such a kind of application which is not only a big data problem but also needs an iterative solver.
+Social image clustering is an application which is not only a big data problem but also needs an iterative solver.
 Already problems in this space can involve 10-100 million images represented as points in a high dimension (500-2000) space which are to be divided into 1-10 million clusters.
 This produces challenges for both new algorithms and efficiency of the parallel execution which involves very large collective communication steps.
 We are addressing all these issues with an extension of Elkan's algorithm [40] drastically speeding up the computing (map) step of algorithm by use of the triangle inequality to remove unnecessary computation.
-However this just highlights the need for efficient communication.
-Note communication has been well studied, especially for MPI, but the new application area stresses different usage modes from most previous work.
-In this paper, we study charactistics of large-scale image clustering application and identify performance issues of collective communication in iterative algorithms for Twister iterative MapReduce (Broadcast and Reduce) and MPI.
+However this improvement just highlights the need for efficient communication which is focus of this paper.
+Note communication has been well studied, especially for MPI, but social image clustering stresses different usage modes from most previous applications.
+In this paper, we study charactistics of large-scale image clustering application and identify performance issues of collective communication in iterative algorithms for iterative MapReduce (Broadcast and Reduce).
+Our work is presented in terms of Twister but the analysis is applicable to both other Mapreduce and MPI approaches.

-We observe that in the image clustering application with Kmeans, broadcasting and shuffling could cost lots of execution time and limit the scalability of the execution.
-To cluster 7 million image feature vectors to 1 million clusters, In broadcasting, the root node (driver) broadcasts 512 MB data to all compute nodes.
-In shuffling, 20 TB intermediate data generated in Map stage needs to be transferred in the shuffling stage.
+In the Lets give some details of the 7 million image feature vectors clustering problem with 1 million clusters, In broadcasting, the root node (driver) broadcasts 512 MB data to all compute nodes.
+In shuffling, 20 TB intermediate data are generated in the Map stage and need to be transferred in the shuffling stage.
 It is not possible to handle 20 TB intermediate data directly in memory and overhead of a sequential broadcasting is substantial.
 In this paper, we propose a topology-aware pipeline-based method to accelerate broadcasting by at least a factor of 120 compared with simple algorithm (sequentially sending data from root node to each destination node) and show that it outperforms classic MPI methods [6] by 20%.
-We also use local reduction before shuffling to reduce the size of intermediate data by at least 90% and reduce 20 TB intermediate data to 250 GB.
+We also use local reduction before shuffling to reduce the size of intermediate data by at least 90% and reduce the 20 TB intermediate data to 250 GB.
 These methods provide important collective communication capabilities to our new iterative MapReduce framework for data intensive applications.
-Finally we evaluate our new methods on 1000 cores (125 nodes each of which has 8 cores) in PolarGrid [7] cluster at Indiana University and run 10000 Map tasks and 125 Reduce tasks.
+Finally we evaluate our new methods on 1000 cores (125 nodes each of which has 8 cores) of the PolarGrid [7] cluster at Indiana University and run 10000 Map tasks and 125 Reduce tasks.